wavefrontHQ/docs/pages/doc/proxies_container.md

 <td width="20%"><strong>Authentication</strong></td>
 <td width="80%">Depends on your <a href="subscriptions-differences.html">subscription type</a> and <a href="proxies_installing.html#proxy-authentication-types">proxy authentication type</a>.
 <ul>
-<li>For VMware Cloud services subscriptions and proxy authentication with a server to server OAuth app, CSP_APP_ID and CSP_APP_SECRET are the server to server app credentials (ID and secret), and CSP_ORG_ID is the ID of the VMware Cloud organization.</li>
+<li>For VMware Cloud services subscriptions and proxy authentication with a server to server OAuth app, CSP_APP_ID and CSP_APP_SECRET are the server to server app credentials (ID and secret).
+The server to server app must be assigned with the <strong>Proxies</strong> service role and must be added to the VMware Cloud organization running the Operations for Applications service instance.
+CSP_ORG_ID is the ID of the VMware Cloud organization.</li>
-<li>For VMware Cloud services subscriptions and proxy authentication with an API token, CSP_API_TOKEN is the VMware Cloud services token.</li>
+<li>For VMware Cloud services subscriptions and proxy authentication with an API token, CSP_API_TOKEN is the VMware Cloud services API token.
+The API token and its associated user account must be assigned with the <strong>Proxies</strong> service role.</li>
-<li>For original subscriptions, WAVEFRONT_TOKEN is the Operations for Applications API token.</li></ul>
+<li>For original subscriptions, WAVEFRONT_TOKEN is the Operations for Applications API token.
+The user account or service account associated with the API token must be assigned with the <strong>Proxies</strong> permission.</li></ul>
 </td>
 </tr>
 <tr>